 The Pioneer Hotel in Cameronton listed the full menu it had to offer.
 Dinner was the noon meal served at 11:30 am.
 Camerontown was built a mile downstream from Barkerville.
 Within a few years it was realized that it had been built on rich pay dirt and all the buildings were torn down.
 Today it’s buried beneath the north end of the parking lot for Barkerville Historic Town (www.ghosttowns.com).

-In the case of the Cosmopolitan Restaurant and Bakery, the advertisement is worded in terms of a promise to patrons; almost in the form of a promissory note.
-The proprietor, Jacob Velte, promised bread made with the finest flour and the services of a good cook, preparing meals ready at all hours.
+Jacob Velte of the Cosmopolitan Restaurant and Bakery and Fred Littler of Vanwinkle Butchery word their advertisements as a promise to patrons; almost in the form of a promissory note.
+Velte promised bread made with the finest flour and the services of a good cook, preparing meals ready at all hours.
 Littler maintained a similar tone in his promise to keep good fat beef and mutton constantly on hand “with no deviation”.

 Advertisements are an interesting source for understanding food history and those in the old mining town newspapers tell us the foods that were scarce and valued, what people ate, where the food came from, and meal practices of the time.
 As I read old newspapers I will continue to look closely at the advertisements.